Brooklyn couple shaken after seeing rat emerge from bathroom sink drain

-BEDFORD-STUYVESANT, Brooklyn – Most New Yorkers have seen rats before, but a Brooklyn couple wasn't expecting to see a rodent crawl of of their bathroom drain.
+BEDFORD-STUYVESANT, Brooklyn – Most New Yorkers have seen rats before, but a Brooklyn couple wasn't expecting to see a rodent crawl out of their bathroom drain.

 “He was pointing at the sink and I look and I just see a rat emerging,” Bari Finkel told PIX11 News, recalling the horrifying scene that unraveled inside the bathroom of her Bed-Stuy apartment she shares with her boyfriend Alex Goulet.

-The couple say they were left unnerved after seeing the baby critter emerge from the drain.
+The couple said they were unnerved after seeing the baby critter emerge from the drain.

 “You see something like that in the comfort of your own home and it takes you back quite a bit,” Goulet said.